-GET up, little boy! you are sleeping too long;
+GET up little Boy! you are sleeping too long;

-Your brother is dressed, he is singing a song, And Tom must be waken'd, O fie!
+Your brother is dress'd, he is singing a song, And Tom must be waken'd, O fie!
 Come, open the curtains, and let in the light,

-For children should only be sleepy at night,

-When stars may be seen in the sky.
+For Children should only be sleepy at night, When stars may be seen in the sky.